 What about you?
 Do you have any secrets or strategies for making chores more joyful?
 If so, I’d love to hear about them in the comments.

 This post was inspired by contributions from the Joyspotters Society, our free online community devoted to finding and creating more joy in daily life.
 As one member says, “It’s becoming a vital part of my day to look through all the beauty and joy!
 It’s also the most inclusive, supportive and non-judgmental group I’ve ever been in on FB.”
 If you’re not yet a member, I hope you’ll come join us there!
-And if you’re interested in creating more joy at home, I hope you’ll join me for a free live workshop coming in January 2021 called The 5 Secrets to Designing a Joyful Home.
+And if you’re interested in creating more joy at home, you don’t want to miss my free workshop The 5 Secrets to Designing a Feelgood Home.
 You can sign up for the waitlist here.